Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 - Finds URLs in your content still loading from insecure HTTP sources and attempts to fix them

 There are other methods of enforcing SSL via code, but those require developer skills.
-If you’re interested in that approach, check out this great article from WPbeginners.
+If you’re interested in that approach, check out this great article from WPBeginner.

 As mentioned, most modern hosting platforms include a free SSL certificate as part of your hosting fees.
 In many cases, ensuring security is as simple as clicking on a button.